 I Want My MTV – Not!

-In any case, I can wholeheartedly recommend tenor Neil Shicoff’s MTV-like video performance from 2005 of the aria, “Rachel, quand du Seigneur” from the grandest of French grand operas, La Juive (“The Jewess”), by Fromental Halévy.
+In any case, I can wholeheartedly recommend tenor Neil Shicoff’s MTV-like video performance from 2005 of the plaintive aria, “Rachel, quand du Seigneur” from the grandest of French grand operas, La Juive (“The Jewess”), by Fromental Halévy.
 Directed by television and movie veteran Sidney Lumet (now there’s an odd choice), Shicoff appears as Eleazar, the Jewess Rachel’s father, and emotes convincingly in his Jewish rabbi garb.

-In addition to being a full-throated American tenor, Shicoff is also a full-throated Jewish cantor on the side.
+In addition to being a full-throated American tenor, Shicoff was also a full-throated Jewish cantor on the side.
 Significantly, his stirring rendition of this difficult piece, a favorite of Enrico Caruso’s, was in homage to the late tenor Richard Tucker, also a cantor, but who never got to sing the role at the Metropolitan Opera House, his home for nearly 30 years.
-If anything, Shicoff knocks this out of the ballpark, so fiercely determined was he to express the full gamut of emotions.
+If anything, Shicoff knocks this one out of the ballpark, so fiercely determined was he to express the full gamut of emotions.